 When couples say “I do”, they say “for better or for worse.”
 When these “for worse” situations arise, it is better to be prepared.
 When you designate each other as your agent under your Durable power of attorney and Health Care Proxy, you will allow your spouse to make financial and medical decisions on your behalf if you become incapacitated.

-As for establishing a Health Care Proxy, you and your spouse should know each other’s wishes in respect to medical situations.
+As for establishing a Health Care Proxy, you and your spouse should know each other’s wishes concerning medical situations.
 If a health event arises where you are unable to make decisions for yourself, your spouse should know the answer to questions like “Would you want to be kept on life support as long as possible?” or “Would you like to exhaust all medical options?”
 This may be a difficult and uncomfortable conversation.
 However, talking about your wishes in advance and putting your wishes in writing will make an already difficult experience a little bit easier to process.

 You should consider protecting your children or future children, thinking about how to provide for them in case you and/or your spouse pass away or become incapacitated.
 As part of your estate plan, you should designate a guardian to care for them and make decisions regarding their health, their education, and their finances.

 While estate planning is rarely anyone’s favorite subject, planning for the worst will give your new family the gift of security and protection.
+Need help getting your and your new spouse’s affairs in order?
+At The Law Offices of Kimberly Butler Rainen, we’ll make sure your new life together with your spouse is secure with the right estate plans in place.
+Talk to us today!